kavithasub/solution-test-toolkit/README.md

 ```

 - XX - Sequential number : starts from 01..
-- YY - Use solution number
+- YY - Use scenario number

-You can find a detailed description of the repository structure in 3.3 section

 ## Writing Test-Artifacts Deployment Scripts

-Test artifacts deployment is handled by the set of shell scripts which are specific to the solution.
-Travelocity.com & Playground apps are the main artifacts we use in the identity server solutions.
+Test artifacts deployment is handled by the set of shell scripts which are specific to the scenario.
+Travelocity.com & Playground apps are the main artifacts we use in the identity server scenarios.
 You can find the samples shipped with IS from https://github.com/wso2/product-is/tree/5.x.x/modules/samples.

-Lets consider **Solution 02** from the Identity server solutions [list](https://medium.facilelogin.com/thirty-solution-patterns-with-the-wso2-identity-server-16f9fd0c0389) as an example.
-Inside the [directory](https://github.com/wso2-incubator/identity-test-integration/tree/master/solution02/src/test), we can see below hierarchy of files.
+Lets consider **Scenario 02** from the Identity server scenarios [list](https://medium.facilelogin.com/thirty-solution-patterns-with-the-wso2-identity-server-16f9fd0c0389) as an example.
+Inside the [directory](https://github.com/wso2-incubator/identity-test-integration/tree/master/scenario02), we can see below hierarchy of files.
 All other scenarios should have the same hierarchy of contents.

 ```
 .